 It is most definitely not a surprising fact that diamonds are considered to be one of the most famous precious gemstones on the market.
 They are also one particular type of gemstone that people often desire when they would like to buy engagement rings, wedding rings, wedding bands and other forms of jewelry.
 Diamonds cost a lot of money as well, so not everyone is able to afford them – or at least afford ones that are perfectly visible to the naked eye.
-Diamonds are not only available in colorless options, but can also be found in some pretty amazing colors, like blue, pink, red and green.
+Diamonds are not only available in colorless options, but can also be found in some pretty amazing colors, best color of diamonds are blue, pink, red and green.
 Unfortunately, buying a fancy color diamond, as they are called, can cost much more than a diamond that possesses no colors at all.
 For example, the Cape Town Diamond Museum in South Africa reports that the price for a red diamond usually starts at around $100,000 – and this price will barely get you a red diamond that weighs 0.2 carats.

-The Four Primary Precious Gemstones
+The Three Primary Precious Gemstones

 The precious gemstones category primarily consists of four different gemstone types.
 Diamonds are obviously one of these types, but there are three more than we want to talk about in this post.
 These include rubies, sapphires and emeralds; each exhibiting a unique range of features, combined with a vibrant, beautiful color.
 Now let’s discuss these alternative precious gemstones individually.